Texas Senate, District 18

-District 18 of the Texas Senate is a senatorial district that currently serves all of Aransas, Austin, Burleson, Calhoun, Colorado, DeWitt, Fayette, Goliad, Gonzales, Jackson, Lavaca, Lee, Matagorda, Refugio, Victoria, Waller, Washington and Wharton counties, western portions of Fort Bend and Harris counties, and an eastern precinct of Nueces County in the U.S. state of Texas.
+District 18 of the Texas Senate is a senatorial district that currently serves all of Aransas, Austin, Burleson, Calhoun, DeWitt, Fayette, Goliad, Gonzales, Grimes, Lavaca, Lee, Refugio, Victoria, and Washington counties, and portions of Fort Bend, Harris, Montgomery, Waller counties in the U.S. state of Texas.

-The current Senator from District 18 is Lois Kolkhorst.
+The current senator from District 18 is Lois Kolkhorst.

-Top 5 biggest cities in district
+Biggest cities in the district

 District 18 has a population of 809,726 with 587,890 that is at voting age from the 2010 census.

 Election history

-Election history of District 21 from 1992.
+Election history of District 18 from 1992.